ancestors/descendents of

 • 2 VICARAGE CULWICK 1811-1850

-- married twice 1st Maria Piper 2nd Sarah Ward
+- married twice 1st Maria PIPER 2nd Sarah WARD

-b CLAVERLEY - d 1850 March quarter KINGS NORTON
+b CLAVERLEY - d 1850 KINGS NORTON March quarter

-a farmer in REDNAL near BROMSGROVE (Ref 18 327)
+near BROMSGROVE (Ref 18 327)

-- bapt 9 Feb 1806 CLAVERLEY,Shropshire - m 21 Dec 1828 CLAVERLEY Parish Church parents JOHN & THOMASIN
+- m 21 Dec 1828 CLAVERLEY Parish Church

-MESSAGE from DESCENDENT
+MESSAGE from ANDREW

 PIPER & MUCHALL Families

-My connection to VICARIDGE is through the PIPER and MUCHALL families.
+is through the PIPER and MUCHALL families.

-The second connection is through MARIA PIPER-JOHN & THOMASINE's youngest daughter who married JEREMIAH MUCHALL brother of the said ELIZABETH, at KINGSWINFORD in 1831.
+The second connection is through MARIA PIPER, JOHN & THOMASINE's youngest daughter who married JEREMIAH MUCHALL brother of the said ELIZABETH, at KINGSWINFORD in 1831.

 Both JEREMIAH & MARIA had witnessed the marriage of VICARIDGE CULWICK to ANN (NANCY) PIPER in 1828 at CLAVERLEY.